 Learning RISC-V Architecture Through Debugging - Part 2

-This book provides easy and detailed explanations of the core concepts and practical tips of RISC-V, the latest open-source-based CPU architecture.
+This guide provides easy and detailed explanations of the core concepts and practical tips for RISC-V, the latest open-source-based CPU architecture.

 (5.0) 9 reviews